digitalocean/gradient-typescript/README.md

   baz: 'undocumented option',
 });
 ```

+> ⚠️ When using undocumented parameters like `baz`, we recommend wrapping them with `@ts-expect-error` and a clear comment.
+These fields are not part of the public API and may change without notice.

 For requests with the `GET` verb, any extra params will be in the query, all other requests will send the
 extra param in the body.